Pink Gorilla: Staff

 As of August 1, 2016, Pink Gorilla is owned by Cody Spencer and Kelsey Lewin.
 Spencer and Lewin both worked for Paine in the store for many years before purchasing the company in full from Paine and Hess.
 The new owners both work full time in the store.
-Spencer often live streams himself after normal business hours from inside the store fixing gaming consoles and performing other store tasks on the website Twitch.tv under the name DSKoopa.
+Spencer often live streams himself during and after normal business hours from inside the store fixing gaming consoles, walking around the local area, or performing other store tasks on the website Twitch.tv under the name DSKoopa.